hishamk/yaduino/readme.md

 5. Your ESP-8266 should now work at 9600.

-The reason we use Software Serial for the ESP-8266 connection is due to the fact that the hardware serial pins are also used for the 1602A display.
+The reason Software Serial is used for the ESP-8266 connection is due to the fact that the hardware serial pins are also used for the 1602A display.
 Yes, I know, if you use an I2C display this wouldn't be an issue - but I wanted to design it with this constraint to see if I can get everything working fine.

 ### Example Code